Student-centric advice and objective recommendations

 - Cost: Free (including transportation)

-Started in 2002, the PSJP (Princeton Summer Journalism Program) is a 10-day virtual experience led by Princeton professors and professional journalists.
-The summer program allows students to publish in the Princeton Summer Journal which is Princeton’s student-run newspaper.
+The PSJP (Princeton Summer Journalism Program) is a 10-day in-person experience led by Princeton professors and professional journalists along with virtual workshops and lectures throughout the year.
+In fact during the summer, students are matched with a personal college advisor who will help them to build a college list, revise college essays, submit applications and make a final college decision during their senior year.
 There are specific low-income requirements which are part of determining whether a student is accepted.
 If accepted, the PSJP covers all costs, including transportation to the Princeton campus if the program is held there.
-The program runs from late July through the first week of August.
+The on-campus portion of the program runs from late July through the first week of August.

 - Eligibility: Students ages 13-17

-- Location: University of Georgia (Walter Cronkite School of Journalism and Mass Communication)
+- Location: University of Georgia (Grady College of Journalism and Mass Communication)

-The UGA Summer Academy is a five-day journalism camp that teaches students to become multi-skilled journalists in the age of social media.
+The UGA Summer Academy is a four-day journalism camp that teaches students to become multi-skilled journalists in the age of social media.
 Students practice interviewing, reporting, writing, and editing.
 In addition, the class produces a news website by the end of their hands-on journalism experience.
-Camp usually takes place in mid-June of each year.
+Camp will take place from June 10 to June 14.

 Also see: Top journalism scholarships